program-proofing

 Hoare Calculus

-Hoare calculus is a formal system used to reason about the correctness of programs.
-It uses a set of axioms and inference rules to prove that if a program starts in a state satisfying a specific condition (precondition), it will end in a state satisfying another condition (postcondition).
+The Hoare calculus is a calculus for reasoning about the correctness of programs.
+It uses Hoare triples together with axioms and inference rules to show that a program transforms states satisfying a precondition into states satisfying a postcondition.

 Link to original